seanrmeyer/wearables_platform/README.md

 2. Use Tools -> Import/Export data to upload binary (.bin), comma separated values (.csv), or text files (.txt)
 3. Columns to import must match by order of table

+# More information

+Refer to [this link](https://testdriven.io/blog/fastapi-docker-traefik/) for more information on upstream images